|ADEA PASS||Yes (U.S. Citizens, Canadian Citizens, or Permanent Residents)|

 - Provide both didactic and clinical training in practice-management skills to prepare the resident to become a productive member of the dental profession.

 The patient population varies by program site but can be broadly defined as low-income and underserved patients of all ages.
 Our patients are primarily Hispanic, Spanish-speaking migrant/seasonal farmworkers, and their family members.
 However, Yakima Valley Farm Workers Clinics serve patients from a wide variety of races, ethnicities, and cultures.
 The patients served at our clinics often cannot access dental care anywhere else.
 The majority of our patients are on Medicaid or have no dental insurance, many of whom are living below the federal poverty level.
 For more information about our patients, view patient information in our Community Report.

-Northwest Dental Residency’s AEGD program is open to graduates of accredited U.S. dental schools and to qualified internationally trained dental graduates.
+Northwest Dental Residency’s AEGD program is open to graduates of CODA accredited dental schools.
 (See PASS for specific program requirements.)
-Candidates must possess a DDS or DMD degree (or equivalent) prior to beginning the program.
+Candidates must possess a DDS or DMD degree or equivalent prior to beginning the program.